A gracious exit from the matter-dominated phase in a quantum cosmic phantom model

 with $\rho_m$ the energy density for the matter field, $N=\ln a$, and $Q=-\frac{1}{a^3\rho_m}\frac{\delta S_m}{\delta\phi}$.
-We can then derive the condition for the existence of scaling solutions for time-dependent coupling which, as generally the latter two equations are formally identical to those derived by AQTW, is the same as that was obtained by these authors.
-Hence, we have the generalized master equation for $p$ [1]
+We can then derive the condition for the existence of scaling solutions for time-dependent coupling which, as generally the latter two equations are formally identical to those derived in \cite{Amendola:2006qi}, is the same as that was obtained by these authors.
+Hence, we have the generalised master equation for $p$ \cite{Amendola:2006qi}